Skip to main content

 }

-9. Save and reload to observe the positioning improvement.
+9. Save the file, and reload the page in your browser.

-11. In the header rule, add compensatory spacing:
+11. In the header rule add the following bold code to adjust the spacing:

 header {